New York Commercial Real Estate | 9 minute read

 Additionally, the NY Department of State’s Division of Corporations enables you to look for business and not-for-profit corporations; limited partnerships; limited liability companies; and limited liability partnerships.
 However, the database may lack data on certain entities at times.

-7. Research Resident & Tenant Records
+7. How to Research Resident & Tenant Records

 If you haven’t managed to discover the identity of the owner or any information that may help you in identifying how to find the owner of an LLC company, you could potentially contact current or former tenants — although this is a drastic approach and is not recommended under normal circumstances.